Engelthorn/arp_spoofer/README.md

 # arp_spoofer
-Automatic ARP-spoofer script, included with ip_forward.
+Automatic ARP-spoofer script. ip_forward is on when script is ON and OFF ater CTRL + C (stop ARP Spoofer).
 Written on Python 3.